 (2) Define your position.
 Branding is all about positioning.
 It’s not about market share; it’s about being thought of as the only choice in your field.
 Positioning yourself as the go-to authority in your industry is the goal.

 (3) Create a solution.
 You know what’s bugging your audience.
 Now it’s time to make sure your product or service is a cure for what ails them.
 If what you sell isn’t a solution to their problems, then you’re not going to sell very much.

 (4) Content.
 It is your content that will attract people to you and will assist in establishing your authority positioning.
 By producing high-quality content that your target audience finds valuable, you will attract prospects to you versus trying to track them down and sell to them the old-fashioned way by bombarding them with ad after ad begging them to buy.
 The key to effective branding is attracting people to you and then building a relationship with them through engagement with your audience.
 Attract first; then engage.
 You attract by offering them valuable information.
 The more you give, the more attractive your brand becomes.

 (5) Promotion.
 This is where most brands get it wrong.
 Your ability to promote your brand and your products/services will determine how successful you are.
 Promotion isn’t a one-time thing.
 You should always have a promotional campaign in motion.
 The difference between the promotions that the machine pumps out and you is that your campaigns will be content driven.
 You will be viewed as a welcome guest in their lives rather than an annoying pest.

 (6) Over-deliver your value.
 There is simply too much competition to produce a product or service that just delivers.

-Overall Mr Morgan’s book is a great read and I highly recommend that marketers not only read it but embrace it and apply it’s key learnings to their situation.
-No, it’s not going to be easy but whoever said anything worthwhile is going to be easy ?
+The Overall, Mr Morgan’s book is a great read and I highly recommend that marketers don’t only read it, but embrace it and apply its key learnings to their situation.
+No, it’s not going to be easy, but whoever said anything worthwhile is going to be easy?